‘Stranger Things 2’: New Pics, Spoilers Tease Season 2 Of The Netflix Hit

 Stranger Things fans have been trying to piece together the clues for the upcoming second season of the Netflix hit, but spoilers have been few and far between.
 A Super Bowl ad finally gave fans a sneak peek at what to expect, but it was cryptic at best.
 But now, in an interview with Entertainment Weekly, Stranger Things creators Matt and Ross Duffer have revealed a basic outline of the new season’s plot.

-It’s been known for a while that Stranger Things2 picks up in Hawkins, Indiana in 1984, one year after the events seen in the first eight episodes took place.
+It’s been known for a while that Stranger Things 2 picks up in Hawkins, Indiana, in 1984, one year after the events seen in the first eight episodes took place.
 While young Will Byers (Noah Schnapp) is reunited with his friends Mike (Finn Wolfhard), Lucas (Caleb McLaughlin), and Dustin (Gaten Matarazzo), he’s still haunted by his unplanned visit to the Upside Down.
 Suffice it to say, that spewed slug viewers saw at the end of the final episode will most definitely be addressed in the sequel.

 hey guys! @entertainmentweekly did a First Look at Season 2!
 This is all we can share.. for now.. ❤#strangerthings #elevenisback